Bluefalcon04v/LazyReader-Project/README.md

 ## Task
-- I needed a text reader cause i'm lazy and i don't want to read BOOKS or Pdf by myself. (now you know why i named it as *LazyREADER*).
+- I needed a text reader cause i'm lazy and i love to hear AUDIOBOOKS or Pdf (now you know why i named it as *LazyREADER*).
-- All available text readers have *words limits* on it and they sell the Premium Subcription to remove that word limit.
+- All available text readers have *words limits* on it and they sell the Premium Subcription to remove that word limits.
 - even after getting Premium Subcription they don't let us customize the Reader according to us.
 So that's why i decided to make a READING website by myself.
 And here we are!! 😁
 ___